 ISO/DIS 16000-6.2:2002.
 Indoor Air – Part 6: Determination of Volatile Organic Compounds in Indoor and Chamber Air by Active Sampling on TENAX TA Sorbent, Thermal Desorption and Gas Chromatography using MSD/FID.
 International Organization for Standardization.
 Geneva.

 Surname, Initials, or Company name.
 Title, from http://address, date of access.

 Rockwell Automation.
 Arena, from http://www.arenasimulation.com, accessed on 2009-09-07.

 When the paper is accepted for publishing, the authors will be requested to send an extended abstract (approx. one A4 page or 3500 to 4000 characters).
 The instruction for composing the extended abstract will be supplied via e-mail.

-Authors submitting a manuscript do so on the understanding that the work has not been published before, is not being considered for publication elsewhere and has been read and approved by all authors.
-The submission of the manuscript by the authors means that the authors automatically agree to transfer copyright to SV-JME when the manuscript is accepted for publication.
-All accepted manuscripts must be accompanied by a Copyright Transfer Agreement, which should be sent to the editor.
+Authors submitting a manuscript do so on the understanding that the work has not been published before, is not being considered for publication elsewhere, and has been read and approved by all authors.
+The submission of the manuscript by the authors means that the authors automatically agree to publish the paper under the license CC-BY 4.0 or CC-BY-NC 4.0 when the manuscript is accepted for publication, according to the authors’ choice.
+All accepted manuscripts must be accompanied by a Copyright Agreement, which should be sent to the editor.
 The work should be original work by the authors and not be published elsewhere in any language without the written consent of the publisher.
 The proof will be sent to the author showing the final layout of the article.
 Proof correction must be minimal and executed quickly.
 Thus it is essential that manuscripts are accurate when submitted.

 Strojniški vestnik -Journal of Mechanical Engineering